Andrewodwyer/Star-academy/README.md

 - This is a three page design layout.
 The info page, the pilot selection page and the rock paper scissors game page.
 - Page one index.html holds the information on what the game is about.
 - Page two contains the pilot section.
 The player will make a choice between 5 pilots.
 The chosen pilot will be displayed in full when the headshot it selected.
-There will be a button below for a random computer pilot and their full lenght display.
+There will be a button below for a random computer pilot and their full length display.
 Following this is a button to move to the next section.
 It gives a prompt to "Let's get going".
 A call to action.
 - The rock paper scissors game page was separate to the pilot selection.
 It's a natural progression in most character selection games.
 Something the user will be expecting.
 This is a classic, well know game with little to no learning curve.
-3 buttons to choose from and a indication of the reults.
+3 buttons to choose from and a indication of the results.
 I decided to have a limit to the game.
 A conclusion of first to 5 wins.

 ### Colours & Font